RESEARCH STARTER

 After Hidalgo, Johnston took a break from filmmaking before returning in 2010 with The Wolfman, a big-budget remake of the original 1941 film.
 The remake had been in production for several years prior to Johnston becoming involved, and many felt that the film suffered because of this.
 However, Johnston bounced back the following year with Captain America: The First Avenger (2011), based on the comic-book character created in the 1940s and part of the same massively popular Marvel Studios franchise that gave rise to Iron Man (2008), Thor (2011), and The Avengers (2012).
 The film was critically well received and earned more than $360 million.

 In 2017, Johnston was announced as the director of The Silver Chair, the fourth installment of the Chronicles of Narnia series based on the C.S.
 Lewis books.
 Work began on the film but it was ultimately scrapped.
-The cancelation was blamed on diminishing box office returns from the first two movies of the series.
+The cancellation was mainly blamed on diminishing box office returns from the series, especially the third movie.
+However, the cancellation was also related to the production company being acquired by another company and to Netflix eventually securing the rights to the entire series, both of which made the project plan irrelevant.
 While the film was still in progress, Johnston announced that it would be his last foray into directing.
-However, he was ultimately tabbed as the director for a new variation of his 1989 hit Honey, I Shrunk the Kids, which would once again star Rick Moranis.
-The film entered preproduction and casting in 2024.
+Johnston transitioned into the documentary medium in the mid-2020s, making his directorial debut in this genre with Season 2 of Light & Magic for Disney+, which premiered in 2025.

 Impact